Best Dry Fruits for Breastfeeding Moms

 Dates Khajoor also contains Iron necessary for the baby's development.

-Khajur is known for its benefits during breastfeeding, improving copper, potassium, manganese, magnesium, Vitamin B6, calcium, and Iron.
+Khajur is known for its benefits during Breastfeeding, improving copper, potassium, manganese, magnesium, Vitamin B6, calcium, and Iron.

 Dates to the mothers, all these nutrients and vitamins also pass from the mother's body to your baby.
+Dates daily help your baby and you from iron deficiency and Immune function.

 Pistachios for lactating mothers

-Always unsalted Pistachios are much better than salted ones during breastfeeding.
+Always unsalted Pistachios are much better than salted ones during Breastfeeding.

-As salted might lead to an increase in blood pressure.
+Salted might lead to an increase in blood pressure.

 Pistachios are rich in protein and essential fatty acids.